gchlebus/gchlebus.github.io/_posts/2026-04-19-llm-providers-for-openclaw.md

 That's especially true for OpenClaw.
 It isn't just a chatbot shell.
 It has tools, long-lived sessions, sub-agents, heartbeats, memory files, and real background work.
 In that world, the best model isn't the one with the highest benchmark score.
 It's the one that behaves well in an agent loop: uses tools reliably, recovers from partial failure, doesn't hallucinate arguments for tools that don't exist, keeps its tone over long sessions, and doesn't bankrupt you in the process.

-My take after a broad market scan in April 2026 is simple:
+A few broad patterns stand out from the current landscape:

-- **Claude Opus 4.7** is the best top-end planner and recovery model.
+- **Claude Opus 4.7** currently looks strongest at hard agentic work and recovery.
-- **Claude Sonnet 4.6** is the best default workhorse in the closed-model tier.
+- **Claude Sonnet 4.6** sits in a strong premium middle ground.
-- **Gemini 3.1 Pro** is the strongest choice when truly long context or hard reasoning matters.
+- **Gemini 3.1 Pro** is one of the most credible long-context frontier options.
-- **DeepSeek V3.2, GLM-4.6, Kimi K2.5, and Qwen3-family models** make the economics of open or semi-open routing impossible to ignore.
+- **DeepSeek V3.2, GLM-4.6, Kimi K2.5, and Qwen3-family models** make the cheap and open-ish tier impossible to ignore.
-- **Ollama matters less as a model provider and more as the local execution layer that makes privacy-preserving OpenClaw deployments practical.**
+- **Ollama matters less as a model provider and more as a local deployment layer.**

-The bigger point: **serious agent systems should route, not worship a single default model.**
+The bigger point is not that one model has won forever.
+It is that **agent systems increasingly benefit from routing instead of relying on a single default.**

 ## What matters for OpenClaw specifically